Central Park Tower: Land acquisition

+The Central Park Tower was Extell's second tower to be constructed on Billionaires' Row, after One57.
 Extell began buying land for what would become the Central Park Tower in mid-2005.
 Extell purchased 221 West 57th Street and a neighboring lot for $67.5 million, yielding over 261,000 sqft of buildable space.
 That September, Extell served one of 221 West 57th Street's occupants, the Broadway Dance Center, a notice of default for operating without the required public assembly permit.
 Extell also revoked the Center's use of the building's internal staircases due to theft concerns and offered the Center $1 million to move to a new home on 55th Street.
 Extell purchased 136,000 sqft of air rights from the Art Students League of New York in early 2006 for $23.1 million, and later paid the Art Students League another $31.8 million for 6,000 sqft of air rights.

 Further air rights purchases followed in 2006 and 2007.
 This included 100,000 sqft of air rights above the Osborne Apartments on 205 West 57th Street in January 2006; another 12,000 sqft of air rights from the Saint Thomas Choir School at 202 West 58th Street in November 2006; and 14,290 sqft of air rights from the 13-story apartment building at 200 West 58th Street in January 2007.
 In addition, in two separate 2006 purchases, Extell gained 156,000 sqft of development rights from the purchase of 1780 Broadway and two contiguous properties and 20,000 sqft of development rights from the purchase of a plot of 58th Street.
 Combined, these purchases allowed a building with up to 563,000 sqft of floor area.

 In July 2013, Extell paid $25 million for the lot at 232 West 58th Street, adding another 20,750 sqft of development rights, and thus completing the site.
 That October, Extell purchased 90,000 sqft of air rights from the Atlantic Development Group.